Introducing Compass Mortgage™ – For More Flexible Approvals

 Prime rates vs. mortgage rates.

-The prime rate sets the 'financial' temperature — and affects where banks set their mortgage rates.
+The prime rate sets the 'financial' temperature of how both fixed and variable mortgage rates fall in.

 Banks can't set any mortgage rate they want — they have to manage their expenses and revenue in line with current market conditions.
-So, a higher bank prime rate means you'll pay a higher mortgage rate overall.
+So, a higher bank prime rate means you'll pay a higher mortgage rate overall, no matter the rate type.

 But thanks to competition for your mortgage business, you may not have to pay a mortgage rate as high as the bank's prime rate.

-Mortgage lenders may offer some term rates lower than prime for stronger mortgage applications, especially those that qualify for default insurance (called a high-ratio mortgage) and carry less risk.
+Mortgage lenders may offer some term rates lower than prime for stronger mortgage applications, especially those that qualify for default insurance (a high-ratio mortgage) and carry less risk.

-Sometimes, that mortgage rate discount is as low as 2.20% off prime or even almost 3.0% lower, depending on whether the lender is a big bank or mortgage-only lender and based on the product terms and borrower's financial details.
+Sometimes, that mortgage rate for a fixed-rate term can be 2.20% or lower than the posted 'prime rate,' depending on whether the lender is a big bank or a mortgage-only lender and based on the product terms and the borrower's financial details.

 How does the prime rate influence variable-rate mortgages?

-The prime rate floats and directly informs other 'floating' interest rate products, such as variable-rate mortgages and HELOCs (home equity lines of credit).
+The prime rate floats and directly influences other 'floating' interest rate products, such as variable-rate mortgages and home equity lines of credit (HELOCs).

-The prime rate doesn't lead fixed mortgage rates up and down like variable rates.
+The prime rate doesn't lead fixed mortgage rates up and down like it does variable rates.
 Instead, fixed rates anticipate where the prime rate is going before it gets there.

 Fixed rates are based on a different interest-rate mechanism — the bond market, specifically bond yields.
 Yields have similar terms (such as 2-year, 5-year, and so forth), and banks set their fixed mortgage rates at a spread of 1% to 2% to compete with bonds to attract capital.